OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/Clever/test_data/README.md

   - Access an application through an Instant Login Link
   - Logged in to an application using a Log in with Clever button
   - Accessing any link added to the Clever portal by the district, school, or teacher
-2) The following columns are pseudonomized in the test data and production data will appear different:
+2) The following columns are pseudonomized in the test data and production data will appear different: sis_id, clerver_user_id, clever_school_id
-  - sis_id
-  - clerver_user_id
-  - clever_school_id
 3) See the [Clever Participation Reports](https://support.clever.com/hc/s/articles/360049642311) documentation for more details.

 ### Resource Usage Table